ornotermes/ministm32_v3/README.md

 $ make
 $ DESTDIR=$HOME/gcc-arm-none-eabi make install

+# Build, upload and debug #

+The basic make commands should work rather normal.
+To just generate firmware images:
+$ make

+There are some special stuff that depends on GDB and openocd:
+$ make flash - Compile and upload .hex file.
+$ make debug - Debug using GDB in text user interface.

+I included a config for openocd that works with this board and j-link JTAG interface and has GDB server enabled.
+Use this command:
+$ openocd -f openocd-jlink.cfg

 # License #
 Different files have different licenses, see each file for more info.